vizuly/viz/README.md

 # vizuly

+## Getting Started

+1. Clone or copy this repo to your local machine.
+2. Open up the 'examples' directory.
+3. Launch any of the examples within such as BarChartTest.html
+4. Use the testing/demo tool at the top of the window to test various styles and settings dynamically.

 ## Vizuly Component Lifecycle
 All data visualization components follow the Vizuly component lifecycle and utlize the base class functions.
 Vizuly is a lightweight framework and set of design patterns that make it easer to build and modify reusable data visualization